tonyli1121/Reddit-Analysis/README.md

 Reddit, known as one of the most famous social news and discussion website, also has a huge amount of users.
 According to an analysis on reddit's monthly visitors, as of June 2021, Reddit had almost 48 million monthly active users.	(https://www.statista.com/statistics/443332/reddit-monthly-visitors/)

-	Based on how Reddit works (registered members submit posts to the site such as links, text posts, images, and videos, which are then voted up or down and commented by other members).
+Based on how Reddit works

+	registered members submit posts to the site such as links, text posts, images, and videos, which are then voted up or down and commented by other members

 I am particularly interested in the existence of the Six Degrees of Separation on Reddit.

 ## Research Question: